KarypisLab/K-Truss/README.md

 # K-Truss
-OpenMP-based parallel program for computing the truss decomposition of a graph.
+OpenMP-based parallel software for computing the truss decomposition of a graph.

 ## Build requirements